-The Committee develops educational curriculum for trademark assistants, paralegals and clerks leading to the professional designation of Certified Canadian Trademark Administrator (CCTA) The Committee sets the certification exam and develops continuing education for the CCTAs.
+The committee develops educational curriculum for trademark assistants, paralegals and clerks leading to the professional designation of Certified Canadian Trademark Administrator (CCTA) upon successfully passing the exam.
+The committee sets the certification exam and develops continuing education for the CCTAs.